Location manager: Employment

 In Hollywood, they are represented by the International Brotherhood of Teamsters Local 399, and in New York and Chicago they are represented by the Directors Guild of America (DGA) for features and television work.
 In New York Commercials, they are represented by Teamsters Local 817.
 In Pittsburgh, location managers are represented by Teamsters Local 249.
 In Georgia, location managers are represented by the Teamsters Local 728.
+In Miami/Ft.
+Lauderdale, Location Mnaagers are represented by Teamsters Local 769.
 In New Mexico location managers are members of IATSE 480.
 Across Canada locations managers are represented by the Directors Guild Canada (DGC).
 Additionally, there is the Location Managers Guild International, a non-profit organization dedicated to the promotion and interests of their members and their relations with the general public, communities and industry partners.

 Location Managers are commonly associated with production as being part of the management of a show and as such, are generally paid a weekly salary as opposed to an hourly wage.
 The average salary can vary depending on the experience of the individual and can range from a couple hundred dollars a day on low-budget films to almost a thousand dollars a day on commercials.